 A Stakeholder Expert Panel, consisting of academics and NGOs with technical expertise and/or an industry-informing, thought-leading position has provided objective feedback, insights, and recommendations on a variety of topics, including methodology validation, verification protocols, and strategic positioning.
 Feedback was collected through individual interviews, group conversations, and surveys.
 This entire process was facilitated and managed by an independent third-party to ensure objectivity and rigor in engagement and input.
-The dialogue findings and recommendations of the Stakeholder Experts Panel will be made publicly available in June.

 The SAC and its members have also led multiple consumer testing activities to better understand consumer expectations and what kind of information is easily understood and actionable.